-Answer: CRF-CPEST programs with an existing client currently enrolled with MHIP, may continue to pay the MHIP premiums and co-insurance.
-MHIP Plus has been extended to March 31, 2014 to give clients more time to purchase insurance directly from a licensed health insurance company or by enrolling in an employer-based health insurance plan.
-Clients may also enroll in a plan through the state’s new health insurance marketplace, at MarylandHealthConnection .gov.
-The CRF-CPEST program has a maximum allowable of up to $1,000 per client/per year for applicable procedures to assist clients with co-insurance and up to $1,000 copays per client/per year for applicable procedures.
+Answer: Local CRF-CPEST programs with clients who are currently enrolled in MHIP may continue to pay the MHIP premiums and co-insurance.
+MHIP Plus has been extended to March 31, 2014, to give clients more time to purchase insurance directly from a qualified health insurance plan or by enrolling in an employer-based health insurance plan.
+Clients may also enroll in a plan through the state’s new web-based health insurance marketplace, at MarylandHealthConnection .gov.
+The CRF-CPEST Program may pay a maximum allowable of up to $1,000 for co-insurance per client/per year for applicable procedures to assist clients and up to $1,000 for copays per client/per year for applicable procedures.

-Question: When MHIP is no longer an option for the local program to provide care/services for their clients who are found to have cancer during a screening what are the options?
+Question: When MHIP is no longer an option for the local program to provide care/services for their clients who are found to have cancer during a screening, what are the options?

 Answer: When MHIP is no longer an option, the local program assists clients by: